- Finding Lewis

 - Good Stuff

 Lewis Kemper has been photographing the natural beauty of North America, and its parklands for over 30 years.
 During his extensive travels, he has been to 47 states from Alaska to Florida.
 His work has been exhibited and published in magazines, books, and calendars worldwide.

 Before moving west, he received a BA in Fine Art Photography from the George Washington University in 1976.
 The grandeur of the west beckoned and Lewis moved to Yosemite National Park, where he lived for 11 years.
 From 1978 until 1980, he worked at The Ansel Adams Gallery.
 Working at the gallery gave him the opportunity to meet, observe and learn from some of the greatest photographers of our time.
 “The experience of working at The Ansel Adams Gallery was very influential in my development as a photographer”, he states.

-Lewis photographs in color using Canon digital cameras and 4 x 5 cameras. .
-He has been selected to Canon’s Explorers of Light program featuring 50 of the country’s most influential photographers.
+Lewis photographs in color using Canon digital cameras and 4 x 5 cameras and is a Canon Explorer of Light Emeritus.

 Lewis is also working with digital imaging on his Apple computer to create new work.
 His work has been sold for editorial and commercial uses in over 16 different countries ranging from national ads to book covers.